HOME-ENGLISH BLOG

 According to the definition of ERROR CHECKING in English, it is a method of spotting or detecting mistakes in a sentence and correcting the same.

-Let us begin with some questions or sentences on Error Detection.
+Let us spend few minutes to solve some questions on Error Checking.

 Directions (1-5): Read each given sentence carefully.
 Find out a grammatical inaccuracy in those sentences, i.e grammatical fallacy.
 Inaccuracy i.e grammatical fallacy will be in one part of the sentence.
 The number of that part is the answer.
 If no mistake i.e grammatical fallacy, the answer is (5) i.e ‘No error’.